romancardenas/better-code-2024/README.md

 ### `riscv32imc-unknown-none-elf` target

-In this talk, we are working with a Sparkfun RED-V evaluation board.
+In this talk, we are working with a [Sparkfun RED-V](https://www.sparkfun.com/products/retired/15594) evaluation board.
-This board contains a SiFive Freedom E310 G002 chip, which complies with the RISCV32 IMC standard.
+This board contains a [SiFive Freedom E310 G002 chip](https://cdn.sparkfun.com/assets/7/f/0/2/7/fe310-g002-manual-v19p05.pdf).
+This chip complies with the RISCV32 IMC standard.
 In a few words, this means that our board is:

 - A RISC-V target that implements the Base Integer Instruction Set for 32 bits (RV32I).